worldcoin/world-id-contracts/docs/Disaster Recovery Plan.md

 4. Fix the cause for activating the disaster recovery plan as described [here](#fix-the-problem).
 5. Deploy the new contract with the fixes as described [here](#deploy-the-new-contract).
 6. Restart identity operations as described [here](#restart-identity-operations).
+7. Add the new deployment to the router for clients as described [here](#update-the-router).

 Each item below contains a quoted block that describes the short set of steps to take.
 More detail follows.